Los-No-Se-Quienes-y-Los-No-Se-Cuantos/sweetmanager-web-services/README.md

 - Update the information of the Supply.
 - List all the supplies in real time.

-### Interaction Context
+### Communication Context
-The Interaction Context is responsible for managing the notifications of the users.
+The Communication Context is responsible for managing the notifications of the users.
 It includes the following features:
 - List all the notifications in real time.

 ### Payment Context